-Diana Cornish is a psychologist with a Masters in Clinical Psychology and a special interest in women’s mental health issues, particularly in the perinatal period.
+Diana Cornish (BBSc, PostgradDipPsych, MPsych (Clin)) is a Clinical Psychologist with a special interest in women’s mental health issues, particularly in the perinatal period.
 Diana has experience working with mothers and their infants, and with all types of perinatal loss, post-natal depression and anxiety.
 She has a particular interest in mothers experiencing postnatal episodes of OCD and complex trauma.
 Diana believes it is a privilege to work with mothers, infants and their families at this crucial stage of life.
 Diana also works with adults experiencing a wide range of difficulties with mood, anxiety, stress and trauma.

 Diana approaches therapy with a non-judgemental and collaborative perspective.
 She draws upon a variety of therapeutic approaches to understand and work with mothers, including Attachment theory, Reflective Parenting, Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), self-compassion and mindfulness-based therapies.
 She is committed to assisting families to build and strengthen bonds in order to alleviate parental distress and to learn effective strategies that promote health and wellbeing.